Croatia with kidsAre Croatia family holidays a good idea in 2025?

 You’ll have a kitchen space to yourselves, which means you get to prepare the meals that you and your family prefer at grocery-store prices and not rely on hotel or restaurant dishes, which can be expensive.

-And, as these villas often come with basic amenities like washing machines, you get to save on the extra cost of laundry services.
+And, as villas often come with appliances like washing machines, you can save on the extra cost of laundry services.

 Beyond that, your little ones would certainly love the experience of having an entire space all to themselves.
-They can run around the compound on indoor days to keep busy and possibly even make new friends in the neighborhood, as these villas tend to be in residential areas.
+They can play on your private pool terrace and maybe make new friends with other visiting families if you are staying in a village or town.

 Dubrovnik for a local family experience

-Renting a villa in a city like Dubrovnik, for example, is a sure way for you and your kids to get an authentic local experience and see how Croatian families live.
+Renting a villa in a city like Dubrovnik, for example, is a sure way for you and your kids to enjoy an authentic local experience and see how Croatian families live.

-Picking a spot that is even a little bit outside of the red hot center of tourist traffic results in huge savings and usually offers a safer and less hectic environment for kids.
+Picking a spot that is even a little bit outside of the red-hot centre of tourist traffic results in huge savings and usually offers a safer and less hectic environment for kids.

 Adventures in the great outdoors offer the triple win of getting kids away from screens, using up some of their boundless energy, and costing a lot less compared to alternatives.
 Croatia is teeming with incredible outdoor offerings suitable for kids of all ages.
 Here are some ideas.